 The Steps to Measure Training Effectiveness

-To help you better understand, we have also included an example at every step, for measuring the effectiveness of retail training.
+To help you better understand, we have also included an example at every step, for measuring the effectiveness of training.

 Step 1: Choose What to Measure